New Christians—and a bunch of us older ones too—tend to be fascinated by the fact God has a lot of different names.

 What we’ve called him.

-I already dealt with “God.”
-But non-monotheists often assume by “God” we mean one of many gods, and they wanna know which god.
-And sometimes we Christians fall for this bushwa, and instead of correctly answering, “There’s only the One,” we indicate he’s a particular god: The god of Christianity; the god of Abraham, Isaac, and Jacob; the god of Israel; the Father of Christ Jesus; the god of the monotheistic faiths; nature’s god; what have you.
+Clearly we call him God, which I already discussed.
+But non-monotheists often assume “God” means one of many gods, and they wanna know which specific god.
+And sometimes we Christians fall for this bushwa, and instead of correctly answering, “There’s only the One; there are no others,” we indicate he’s a particular god: The god of Christianity; the god of Abraham, Isaac, and Jacob; the god of Israel; the Father of Christ Jesus; the god of the monotheistic faiths; nature’s god; what have you.

 Ancients did it too.
 Hence the other names for God we find in the bible.